microsoft/responsible-ai-toolbox/README.md

 ## Introducing Responsible AI dashboard

-The [Responsible AI dashboard](https://github.com/microsoft/responsible-ai-widgets/blob/master/notebooks/responsibleaidashboard/tour.ipynb) is an open-source framework for helping data scientists and machine learning developers build machine learning powered products that are responsible and reliable.
-The toolkit supports the following activities:

 [Responsible AI dashboard](https://github.com/microsoft/responsible-ai-widgets/blob/master/notebooks/responsibleaidashboard/tour.ipynb) is a single pane of glass, enabling you to easily flow through different stages of model debugging and decision-making.
 This customizable experience can be taken in a multitude of directions, from analyzing the model or data holistically, to conducting a deep dive or comparison on cohorts of interest, to explaining and perturbing model predictions for individual instances, and to informing users on business decisions and actions.